-You must first submit a proposed course curriculum to the Gopher Tortoise Program for evaluation.
+You must first submit a proposed course curriculum to the Gopher Tortoise Program Coordinator for evaluation.
 The training proposal must include a description of the topics to be taught by instructors who are experienced authorized agents in gopher tortoise survey, capture, mark, and release techniques.
 The FWC will review the proposal and consider approval for the training course(s) based on the information provided.

 No, in order to relocate gopher tortoises you must obtain a relocation permit from the FWC, for each specified property, authorizing the capture and possession of gopher tortoises from or within that property.